 Name of Committee Planned Programs Issues to be Addressed Executive Not applicable Audit and Risk Internal Audit plan for the coming No significant issues that would Management fiscal year put the Company at major risk.
 Governance, Nomination and Election Pre screen qualifications of nominees for independent directors No significant issues that would put the Company at major risk.
-Remuneration and Review and evaluate existing No significant issues that would Compensation remuneration policies and procedures put the Company at major risk.
+Remuneration and Compensation Review and evaluate existing remuneration policies and procedures No significant issues that would put the Company at major risk.
 Others (specify) None